grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Teams.md

 excerpt: 'Guide on setting up Teams in k6 Cloud'
 ---

-> ⭐️ Teams are available on Enterprise plans.
+> ⭐️ Teams are available on Pro and Enterprise plans.

 ## A level between organizations and projects